louking/contracts/docs/contract-admin-reference.rst

 **Navigation:** Calendar

 The main administrative interface is a calendar of the :term:`events <event>` in the database.
-The admininistrator can create a new :term:`event`, or select an :term:`event` for Edit, or Delete operations.
+The administrator can create a new :term:`event`, or select an :term:`event` for Edit, or Delete operations.

 To create a new :term:`event`, click on a date.
 To edit an :term:`event`, click on the event.